MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{patiotemporal} predictive learning, also known as video prediction learning, has aroused widespread research interest in the field of deep learning and computer vision.
-It benefits many aspects in real life, such as traffic flow prediction~\cite{xu2018predcnn, zhang2017deep}, physical scene understanding~\cite{wu2017learning, van2018relational, kipf2018neural, xu2019unsupervised}, human motion trajectory prediction~\cite{wang2017predrnn, wang2018eidetic, wang2018predrnn++, lin2020self}, robot control~\cite{finn2017deep, ebert2017self}, and precipitation nowcasting~\cite{shi2015convolutional, shi2017deep, wang2019memory, sonderby2020metnet, ma2022focal}.
+Spatiotemporal predictive learning, also known as video prediction learning, has aroused widespread research interest in the field of deep learning and computer vision.
+The applications of this technique extend to many aspects of human life, including but not limited to precipitation nowcasting~\cite{shi2015convolutional, shi2017deep, wang2019memory, sonderby2020metnet, ma2022focal, luo2022predrann}, traffic and transportation~\cite{xu2018predcnn, zhang2017deep, zhang2022dynamic}, robot action prediction~\cite{finn2017deep, ebert2017self}, and pedestrian path prediction~\cite{wang2017predrnn, wang2018eidetic, wang2018predrnn++, lin2020self}.
 However, spatiotemporal prediction is an extremely challenging task, since motion always changes dramatically in both spatial and temporal domains~\cite{chang2022stam}.
 Therefore, how effectively learn complex spatiotemporal transformations is the key issue for improving the model's performance.